 All University policies are applicable to visitors and guests.
 Each individual is liable for his/her actions at all times regardless of his/her mental or physical state.
 Additionally, each person or student organization sponsoring an event at Drury is responsible for the behavior of their members and guests.

 Non-University guests who wish to attend an event sponsored by a student group or person, may be required to be accompanied by a Drury representative, (student, faculty, or staff member) with a valid Drury ID card.
 Non-University guests may be required to show a valid driver's license or other form of picture ID upon request.
 Adequate procedures for enforcing this policy should be in place for the duration of the event.
 The student organization will be responsible for assisting guest compliance to this policy.

-The Office of Student Involvement reserves the right to deny authorization of an event.
+The Student Activities Office reserves the right to deny authorization of an event.
 Denial of events could happen because of any of these reasons:

 Appeals & Appeals Process

 Student organizations that were denied an event may appeal the decision to the Dean of Students.
-Appeals must be submitted in writing to the Office of Student Involvement within five (5) working days after the denial of the event.
+Appeals must be submitted in writing to the Student Activities Office within five (5) working days after the denial of the event.

-In the meeting with the Dean of Students, student organizations must provide copies of the Event & Fundraising Registration Form and denial letter and rationale as to why the decision should be overturned.
+In the meeting with the Dean of Students, student organizations must provide copies of the Social Event Request Form and denial letter, as well as rationale as to why the decision should be overturned.